Definition of Non-Cash Expenses

 Explanation

 Non-cash expenses are the cost/ expenses incurred/ charged by the company which does not involve cash outflow during the current accounting period in which it is recognized as an expense.
-These expenses also form part of the company’s profit and loss A/c but does not affect cash balance.
-Measurement and recognition of such expense is a result of the accrual concept of accounting and matching principle which states that expenses should be recognized and recorded as and when they are incurred (not when they are paid).
-Some common examples of non-cash expenses are depreciation, amortization, accrued expenses like tax expenses incurred but not paid as on balance sheet date, etc. Organizations often seek to play down the importance of non-cash expenses significantly one after another in order to adjust earnings to evacuate the impact on financial figures.
+These expenses also form part of the company’s profit and loss A/c but do not affect the cash balance.
+Organizations often seek to play down the importance of non-cash expenses significantly one after another to adjust earnings to evacuate the impact on financial figures.

-Non-cash expense is a charge against earnings of the company which does not involve cash outflow.
+Non-cash expense is a charge against the earnings of the company which does not involve cash outflow.
 An organization incurs non-cash expenses against balance sheet non-cash items.
 These non-cash items are charged as expenses in the income statement.
-Like debtors is the money of the business that is owned by the company but has not been received.
+Debtors are the money of the business that is owned by the company but has not been received.

-It is very important for the companies to record the non-cash expenses, on the other hand, it is also important to note that most of these transactions require estimates.
-For example, there are various products that require maintenance by the company.
-Therefore, in order to accompany the maintenance cost, the company sets aside an allowance which is a non-cash item.
-A higher estimate for the allowance, lower will be the income of the business while a lower estimate can create a problem in the future for meeting future obligations in the case where actual expenditure exceeds planned.
+The companies need to record non-cash expenses; however, it is also important to note that most of these transactions require estimates.
+For example, various products require maintenance by the company.
+Therefore, to accompany the maintenance cost, the company sets aside an allowance which is a non-cash item.
+A higher estimate for the allowance lower will be the income of the business.
+In comparison, a lower estimate can create a problem in the future for meeting future obligations in the case where actual expenditure exceeds planned.
 Therefore, management needs to be very careful while recording non-cash items.

-On one side, non-cash expenses reduce generated profit figure while on the other side, it may also lead to a reduction or lowering of asset balance.
-For example, writing off debtors will have a negative impact on P&L A/c on one hand and a reduction in the value of debtors from the balance sheet on the other hand.
-The company may use non-cash expenses as a medium of window-dressing.
+On one side, non-cash expenses reduce generated profit figures; on the other side, it may also lead to a reduced or lower asset balance.
+For example, writing off debtors will have a negative impact on P&L A/c on the one hand and a reduction in the value of debtors from the balance sheet on the other hand.
+The company may use non-cash expenses as a medium of window dressing.

 Examples of Non-Cash Expenses